ck37/tree-sitter-pandoc-markdown/docs/readme.md

 1. Start with [scanner-research.md](scanner-research.md) for patterns and best practices
 2. Review [external-scanner-plan.md](external-scanner-plan.md) for previous attempts
 3. Consult [external-scanner-resources.md](external-scanner-resources.md) for references

+### Understanding LR(1) Limitations
+1. Read [simple-tables-impossibility.md](simple-tables-impossibility.md) for detailed analysis of what cannot be implemented
+2. Review [quarto-validation.md](quarto-validation.md) for external validation of our findings
+3. Check [quarto-parser-comparison.md](quarto-parser-comparison.md) to understand different architectural approaches

 ### Academic Research
 Read [papers/](papers/) for foundational academic papers on incremental parsing, GLR parsing, and markdown specifications